 What Exactly is The Neptune cBot?

-Many complex ATS use some advanced logic to boosts profits like grid positions (adding new ones when previously opened one is on the loss) or hedging (opening another one in opposite direction if trend change).
+Many complex ATS use some advanced logic to boost profits like grid positions (adding new ones when a previously opened one is on the loss) or hedging (opening another one in opposite direction if the trend change).
 However, if they can make a huge profit this always means that they risk much also – and this can be seen on backtests as usually very high drawdowns.
 Neptune is very old school in this case – it doesn’t grid, doesn’t hedge, just open position with stop loss, its very trend following, simple as that.
 You can manage risk very easily and also make it very safe.

 Can Neptune be used out of the box?